 Legislative Update

-This Week in Regulation For Broadcasters
+This Week in Regulation for Broadcasters

 By: David Oxenford, Wilkinson Barker Knauer LLP Here are some of the regulatory developments of significance to broadcasters from the last week (April 2-8), with links to where you can go to find more information as to how these actions may affect your operations.
 Broadcast operations that use uninterruptable power supply (UPS) devices as either…